awsdocs/aws-secrets-manager-docs/doc_source/manage_create-basic-secret.md

 ```

 **Important**
-You can create a basic secret using any desired format for `SecretString`\.
+You can create a secret using any desired format for `SecretString`\.
 For example, you could use a simple JSON key\-value pair, or , `{"username":"someuser", "password":"securepassword"}` However, if you want to enable rotation for this secret later, then you must use the specific structure expected by the rotation function used with this secret\.
-For the details of each required rotation function to work with the secret value, see the **Expected SecretString Value** entry under the relevant rotation function at [AWS Templates You Can Use to Create Lambda Rotation Functions ](reference_available-rotation-templates.md)\.
+For the details of each required rotation function to work with the secret value, see the **Expected SecretString Value** entry under the relevant rotation function at [AWS templates you can use to create Lambda rotation functions ](reference_available-rotation-templates.md)\.

 Secrets Manager does not require The `ClientRequestToken` parameter because you use the AWS CLI, which automatically generates and supplies one for you\.
 When you use the default Secrets Manager CMK for the account, you don't need the `KmsKeyId` parameter \.
 When you use the Secrets Manager console and the `SecretString` , you can't use `SecretBinary`\.
 Secrets Manager reserves the `SecretType` for use by the console\.